Looking For Traditional German Christmas Cookies? We’ve Got Them!

 German Gingerbread Cookies (Lebkuchen)

-For authentic German gingerbread cookies, you’ve got to make Lebkuchen.
-These specific type of gingerbread are called Elisenlebkuchen – from the Nuremberg area.
+If you’re looking for authentic German gingerbread cookies, you’ve got to make Lebkuchen.
+This specific type of gingerbread cookie is called Elisenlebkuchen – from the Nuremberg area.

 Looking to make cute little jam-filled sandwich cookies that are in all different shapes?
 You’re thinking about Linzer Cookies!